Kung-Fu Master (video game): Sequels and successorsDragon Wang is an action game made by Sega for the SG-1000 released in 1985 and was inspired by Kung-Fu Master. The protagonist is Wang (inspired by Jackie Chan and/or his character Thomas) whose name means "King" in Chinese.My Hero was released by Sega for arcades in 1985 and for the Master System on January 1, 1986. The gameplay format is similar to Irem's Kung-Fu Master.Lady Master (レディーマスター, Redī Masutā) shortened from Lady Master of Kung Fu and known as Nunchackun in the US, is 2D side-scrolling fighting game developed by Taito and published by Magic Electronics in 1985 for arcades. The player controls a character known as Lady (レディ), a female martial artist skilled in kung-fu using kicks and leg sweeps and wields nunchaku as a primary weapon. Gameplay can be best described as a combination between its inspiration Kung-Fu Master and Taito's earlier title Elevator Action. Lady fights a multitude of different enemies inside a large mansion featuring several floors with elevators that she uses to reach them. Certain rooms on some floors are open, allowing her to enter them. These room may contain items, letters that can be collected for a stage end bonus, or more difficult enemies. These enemies may provide powerups when defeated. A room on the top floor contains a stage boss. The game also features an alternating two-player mode. This game is one of the earlier titles to feature a playable female protagonist.

-At Irem, an arcade sequel called Beyond Kung-Fu: Return of the Master was developed and underwent location testing in 1987, but was shelved after it underperformed.
-Beyond Kung-Fu was then revamped into Vigilante, after Irem decided to give the game a more Americanized setting, which was released in 1988.
+Originally in 1985, Irem began work on the prototype Super Kung-Fu Master which later expanded the work into an arcade sequel called Beyond Kung-Fu: Return of the Master under development and underwent location testing in 1987, but was shelved after it underperformed.
+Beyond Kung-Fu was then revamped into Vigilante, after Irem decided to give the game a more American setting, which was released in 1988.

-In 1990, the arcade game received a Game Boy sequel titled as Kung-Fu Master (Spartan X in Japan), which has similar gameplay to the arcade game, but with a completely different plot and setting.
+In 1990, the arcade game received a Game Boy sequel of the same name(s) as the 1984 original.
+The Game Boy version has similar gameplay to the arcade game, but with a completely different plot and setting.
+Outside of Japan, the portable version has a new protagonist named "Bruce Leap".

 In 1991, a sequel was released in Japan for the Famicom, titled Spartan X 2.
 It was originally planned to release in North America as Kung Fu II in the fall of 1991, but ended up not releasing there.
-Spartan X 2 did not receive a North American release until 2016, when it was included as a built-in title for the Retro-Bit Generations retro video game console under the name Kung-Fu Master 2.
+Spartan X 2 did not receive a North American release until 2016, when it was included as a built-in title for the Retro-Bit Generations retro video game console under the name Kung-Fu Master 2.Kung-Fu Master's popularity has extended to the gaming indies.
+Indie publisher and developer Toushiryoku Laboratory (闘志力研究所) released doujin games Tifa Tan X (TifaTan X, ティファタンX) in 2004 and its sequel Tifa Tan X2 (TifaTan X 2, ティファタンX2) in 2005 as light-hearted homages and ecchi style parodies of Spartan X for PC and stars Tifa Lockhart from Final Fantasy VII as a playable character.
+Inspired heavily from Kung-Fu Master, gameplay is similar across both titles with the second seeing improvement to overall gameplay, graphics, and sound.
+The second game also features other characters making cameos from various games as boss fights.
+These characters are Lilith from Darkstalkers, Mai Shiranui from Fatal Fury, Princess Athena from her own game, Abobo from Double Dragon, and a male Red Mage from the original Final Fantasy who is the main antagonist.